-Petitions are not necessarily an end in themselves but often form part of wider protest actions including, other forms of direct action.The most significant thing about petitions is that a group of people break through fear, intimidation and intellectual terrorism to declare that we are the ones opposed to something, stand for something and this helps more people to come forward to support the cause.
+Petitions are not necessarily an end in themselves but often form part of wider protest actions including, other forms of direct action.The most significant thing about petitions is that a group of people break through fear, intimidation and intellectual terrorism to declare that they are strongly opposed to something, stand for something and this helps more people to come forward to support the cause highlighted in the petition.
 The more people who do so, the more people are willing to stand up for the said cause.

-In fact, petitions are not just about what gets handed in to the Prime Minister or parliament.
-By speaking to and grounding with our people, we are waking them up and getting them to sign up to and agree something whereby they append their name to a campaign in history.
-They are the ones who are recorded as openly standing up in history to say that we must ‘Stop the Maangamizi’.
+In fact, petitions are not just about what gets handed in to the Prime Minister or the British Parliament.
+By speaking to and grounding with our people, we are stimulating conscious-ness raising and getting them to sign up to and agree to something whereby they append their name to a significant international reparations campaign in history.
+They are the ones who are recorded as openly standing up in history to say that we must ‘Stop the Maangamizi!’

 When we are outside of our homeland and without access to land and the full benefits of the resources that our people have generated, reparatory justice cannot be just about self-repairs as essential as this is, but must also tackle external repairs.
 This is because we are estopped from effectively repairing ourselves in so many ways, including, truly building community and establishing own autonomous self-determined institutions.
 We must remember that we are here because they were there in our homeland and we have never recovered from the harmful intergenerational effects of the Maangamizi.
 As Malcolm X brilliantly stated: “If you stick a knife nine inches into my back and pull it out three inches, that is not progress.
 Even if you pull it all the way out, that is not progress.
 Progress is healing the wound, and America hasn’t even begun to pull out the knife.”
 This quote does not just relate to those that are unjustly ruling America but also those who exercise and wield the coloniality of white supremacist power* in the UK and other parts of Europe.